AJV009/XeonAJ_AJV009/readme.md

 - Nvidia DLI: Getting Started with AI on Jetson Nano
 - Julia Academy: Introduction to Julia and ML
 - App Brewery: Introduction to Flutter Development using Dart

-### Founder of [XeonAJ](https://www.google.com/search?q=xeonaj) (Computer Consultantancy)
-Started on April 2019 -
-1. Helping local business’s for free with websites build with WordPress.com and connected with Google My Business.
-2. Collaborate with other local companies and startups for web testing and quick launching.

 ### Skills
 - **Programming** - Confident in using **Python** for any task!